caldi99/Computer-Vision-Project/README.md

 The segmentation process is carried out with the usage of pre-computed masks from a matlab model (*that we have developed ourselves and fine tuned it*) for the following reasons :

-- The process of inference through the usage of opencv library require the usage of the conversion of the model (MATLAB), into one of the supported formats, as pointed out here : https://docs.opencv.org/3.4/d6/d0f/group__dnn.html#ga3b34fe7a29494a6a4295c169a7d32422 , so, we have converted the model (.mat) file into the open neural network exchage format (.onnx), you can in fact, download the model in such a format from here : TODO LINK
+- The process of inference through the usage of opencv library require the usage of the conversion of the model (MATLAB), into one of the supported formats, as pointed out here : https://docs.opencv.org/3.4/d6/d0f/group__dnn.html#ga3b34fe7a29494a6a4295c169a7d32422 , so, we have converted the model (.mat) file into the open neural network exchage format (.onnx), you can in fact, download the model in such a format from here : https://drive.google.com/file/d/1DBnwFXbM1EwNn0TdItu6iNYisZzA4nbZ/view?usp=sharing

 - However, when we try to use the model with *cv::readNetFromOnnx* or *cv::readNet* and then we set input with *net.setInput(..)*, a we compute the output *net.forward(..)* a strange behaviour happens in particular :
 	- The output computed with the usage of C++ code is different from the one computed with python.